Kemps (company): Acquisitions

 Cass-Clay and Goodrich Ice Cream are subsidiaries of Kemps.
-Green's Ice Cream and Hagan Ice Cream are currently subsidiaries under HP Hood.
-All other brands were discontinued.
+Green's Ice Cream and Hagan Ice Cream are subsidiaries under HP Hood and all other brands have been discontinued.

-Kemps had started a joint venture with Franklin Foods of Duluth, Minnesota, and Associated Milk Producers, Inc. in 1982, making products under the Arrowhead Dairy brand.
-Franklin Foods closed the plant in 2013.
+Kemps started a joint venture with Franklin Foods of Duluth, Minnesota, and Associated Milk Producers, Inc. in 1982, making products under the Arrowhead Dairy brand.
+Franklin Foods closed the plant in 2018.